ELLEN URSELMANN SCULPTURE ARTIST

 The studio is the place where everything comes together.
 It is the place where thoughts and ideas are transformed into tangible objects.

-Ellen Urselmanns workspace can be found in the Limburg town of Baarlo [NL], but she has cooperations with various [glass] studios all over the world including Leerdam and Amsterdam [NL], Lommel [BE] Cape Town [SA] and Derenburg [DE].
+Ellen Urselmanns workspace can be found in the Limburg town of Baarlo [NL], but she has cooperations with various [glass] studios all over the world including Leerdam and Amsterdam [NL], Lommel [BE] and Derenburg [DE].

 In her studio she undertakes a fascinating quest guided by interesting objects and materials and a diversity of techniques.
 The objects Urselmann creates landmark this quest.